 Contact me and I will provide extra information.
 Here is a site where we have uploaded lots of documents for you to read.

-Everybody wants to know what it will cost of course so here is a link to the new shop web site with all of the prices and details of the options and extras.
-Note that shipping is free for orders over US$1,818 (£1,370) but only up to a 29kg limit.
-The shopping basket will tell you how heavy your order is.
-The price of the basic turbine is GB £1,230 but it makes sense to get some spares and/or accessories.
-DHL will charge VAT and import duty on arrival.
+Everybody wants to know what it will cost of course so here is a link to the shop web site with all of the prices and details of the options and extras.
+Note that shipping is free for some of the bundle deals and high value orders which may mean they cost less than you think.
+The shopping basket will tell you how heavy your order is and what it will cost in any currency you choose.
+Enter your country and address into the boxes to find out the shipping cost which is usually around £150.
+The price of the basic turbine is GB £1,230 but it often makes sense to get some spares and/or accessories.
+Turbines are shipped direct to site, and then DHL will charge VAT and import duty on arrival.
 I can offer trade discounts for genuine trade enquiries (installers, resellers).
 I can bill you in euros € if you prefer.

 In the UK it is possible to claim a “feed in tariff” for hydro power.
 See this page for details.
 I can advise on the technical aspects but I am not strong on the institutional stuff.
 I am more of an off-grid specialist and most of my customers are off-grid, either here in Scotland or around the world.
 I can design and specify everything you will need and also supply much of the extra stuff at competitive prices.
 While it is also possible to claim feed in tariffs in an off-grid UK system, I don’t know of anyone who bothers to do this.
 I can advise on the technical requirements.